martindeanlund/sai/README.md

 This is the initial design of models and prototyping for the core resource manager.

-TODO
+TODO:

-Build Wireframe Design for transactions:
+Front End Protoyping:
-- Site navigation
+- Establish a subdirectory for front-end files
-- Browsing items
+- Establish UI theme and import jQuery, jQuery UI libraries and support files
-- Searching items
+- Establish general layout template
-- Renting items
+- Establish template variant for item browsing / rental

-- Viewing account details
+Back End Modeling:

-Configure Python development environment:
+- Configure Python development environment:
 - Update readme with installation details

-Build Model Tests for Database elements:
+- Begin modeling item details